Bladder Sling Lawsuits

 Multi District Litigation

 The multi district litigation (MDL) courts have been dismantled as of 2018.
-Cases are now being filed in individual courts across the nation.
-These MDL courts are closed to new cases:
+However, bladder sling and pelvic mesh removal cases are now being filed in individual courts across the nation.
+These TVM MDL courts are closed to new cases:

 MDL No. 2327 | In Re Ethicon, Inc., Pelvic Repair System Products Liability Litigation